openshift-cloud-team/aged-machines-pruner/article.md

 This article intended to describe an approach to manipulating machines using CronJobs and `oc` CLI tool and a bit of python scripting.

 #### MachineSet
-A MachineSet it's a group of Machines with the purpose to maintain a stable set of Machines running at any given time.
+A MachineSet is a group of Machines with the purpose to maintain a stable set of Machines running at any given time.
 In other words, if one of the Machines which belongs to MachineSet was deleted, the MachineSet controller will recreate it.

 #### CronJob / Job